Orange-tip ©Bob Coyle

 These pretty little butterflies are easy to spot as the males’ wings have bright orange tips – giving them their name!
 They are a common sight during spring and can be found in lots of places including meadows, woodland and hedges.
 The adults lay their eggs on special plants to ensure that their caterpillars have the right food to eat.
 Orange-tip caterpillars love garlic mustard, cuckooflower and hedge mustard plants.How to identify

 The male orange-tip is unmistakeable: a white butterfly, half of its forewing is a bold orange, and it has light grey wingtips.
 The female is also white, but has grey-black wingtips, similar to the white butterflies.
-Both sexes show a mottled, 'mossy grey' pattern on the underside of their hindwings when at rest.In our area
+Both sexes show a mottled, 'mossy grey' pattern on the underside of their hindwings when at rest.Distribution

 How to attract orange-tip and other butterflies into your garden